ray-project/ray/doc/source/placement-group.rst

 Lifecycle
 ---------

-When placement group is first created, the request is sent to GCS.
-GCS reserve resources to nodes based on scheduling strategy.
-Ray guarantees atomic creation of placement group.
+When placement group is first created, the request is sent to the GCS.
+The GCS reserve resources to nodes based on its scheduling strategy.
+Ray guarantees the atomic creation of placement group.

 Placement groups are pending creation if there are no nodes that can satisfy resource requirements for a given strategy.
 The Ray Autoscaler will be aware of placement groups, and auto-scale the cluster to ensure pending groups can be placed as needed.